-Anyone who has invested in a PSA and taken the time to train their staff is looking to streamline operations and to gain insights that lead to better business outcomes.
+Anyone who has invested in a PSA and taken the time to train their staff is looking to streamline operations and gain insights that lead to better business outcomes.
 Understanding how invoicing impacts the type of data that flows into your accounting package is one of the obstacles many MSPs face.
 At Bering McKinley, our team members have studied the tool and worked within several MSPs as a ConnectWise Admin to gain the know-how of both business operations and ConnectWise.
-As a result, MSPs are able to understand the financial workflows that have to take place inside ConnectWise in order for that data to reach the accounting package, resulting in an MSPs ability to make better business decisions.
+As a result, MSPs can understand the financial workflows that have to take place inside ConnectWise in order for that data to reach the accounting package, resulting in an MSPs ability to make better business decisions.

 2. Understanding Lifecycles

 Several “micro” functions such as procurement, sales, and service must all work together to provide management insights into the health and profitability of the entire business.
 Architecting each lifecycle through assigned roles and defined processes that feed into the overall lifecycle of the business was our #2 MSP “ah-ha.”
 Each lifecycle must work together to tell a bigger story about the operational and financial health of your business.